binali-rustamov/apertum-qsystem/readme_eng.txt

 Now you have all the necessary components installed to your computer.
 You have only to activate the DB and set up the system to use the DB.

 Step 7.
-Data base activation.
+Data base creating.
-* You have to use the utf8 encoding.
+* For MySQL.
+You have to use the utf8 encoding.
 Enter the appropriate settings to the MySQL administrator or to the my.ini(my.cnf).
 Example:
 [mysql]
 default-character-set=utf8
 [mysqld]
 collation_server=utf8_unicode_ci
 character_set_server=utf8

-You can find the activation script qsystem.sql in the DB folder.
+You can find the creating script qsystem_eng.sql for MySQL and qsystem_H2_eng.sql for H2 in the DB folder.
 The script creates a data base, necessary tables and fills the tables with starting data.
 If you have a DB and want to update it's version, you have to use an sql-script to update it.
+In case H2 for running scripts use h2.bat/h2.sh or h2w.bat.
 You may use the MYSQL DBMS console to activate sql-scripts, but t is better to use the MySQL Query Browser application, which you can download from the Internet for free and install to your computer.
 Add a DBMS user and give it access to the DB.
 MySQL DBMS settings include wait_timeout parameter, this is time in seconds that takes the server to watch inactivity in the non-interactive connection prior to closing it.
 The default value is 28800 seconds.
 If the server works at night or during long holidays, an error occurs at the work start, as DBMS can not address the request.
 You may set up the parameter in MySQL configuration file.
 It is the my.ini file in Windows, you may clarify it in server configurations of MySQL Administrator application.
 Add to the file the following line "wait_timeout=õõõõ".
 The server maintains connection by DBMS questioning on a hourly basis.
 Take that into account if you have more strict settings.

 Step 8.
 System configuration for DB.